We live in uncertain times. Take Control. Set up Self-Custody and Inheritance. Download the Vault12 app today.

 How do blockchains work?

 When a new transaction is initiated, multiple "miners" (independent participants who run computer "nodes") perform a technical verification of that transaction and receive a cryptocurrency transaction fee for doing so.
 Each verification is also validated by other nodes, achieving "consensus," and then transactions are permanently added to the public blockchain.
-The chances for fraud are minimized - some say eliminated - by the fact that it would be very hard to get thousands of miners in multiple countries to conspire to perform false validations.
+The chances for fraud are minimized by the fact that it would be very hard to get thousands of miners in multiple countries to conspire to perform false validations.
 Miners are financially incentivized to keep the blockchain honest and accurate.

 How is the Crypto marketplace changing?